hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 Salts add yet another layer of protection against offline, stored dictionary attacks by combining the value to be hashed (in our case, a DNS domainname) with a randomly generated value.
-This prevents advosaries from building up and remembering a dictionary of values that can translate a hash output back to the value that it derived from.
+This prevents adversaries from building up and remembering a dictionary of values that can translate a hash output back to the value that it derived from.

 In the case of DNS, it should be noted the hashed names placed in